ArmaganErgon/EmpowerIDTask/README.md

 ```
 docker-compose up -d
 Wait for SQL Server to finish the startup sequence
+Run "dotnet ef database update" for EF migrations in \BlogService folder
 Run TestApp
 ```

 Documentation explanations:

-C4 Views.pdf: Includes System, Container and Component views for C4 Model.
+**C4 Views.pdf:** Includes System, Container and Component views for C4 Model.

-Containers.png: Screenshot of container list in Docker desktop
+**Containers.png:** Screenshot of container list in Docker desktop

-Design and Decisions.pdf: General design and the reasons for my decisions.
+**Design and Decisions.pdf:** General design and the reasons for my decisions.

-TestApp_test.gif: GIF format of the screen capture video of the TestApp running.
+**TestApp_test.gif:** GIF format of the screen capture video of the TestApp running.

-TestApp_test.mp4: Screen capture video of the TestApp running.
+**TestApp_test.mp4:** Screen capture video of the TestApp running.

-Tests.png: Screenshot of the unit tests in Test Explorer.
+**Tests.png:** Screenshot of the unit tests in Test Explorer.